-An explosive summer of discontent is brewing in Hong Kong
+Explosive summer of discontent is brewing in Hong Kong

-The noose has tightened around several pressure points in recent days: Hong Kong's legislature; the city's constitutional right to freedom of assembly and a free media; and around high-profile activists who have campaigned for full democracy for the former British colony.
+Authorities in recent days have tightened their grip on Hong Kong's legislature, curtailed the city's constitutional right to freedom of assembly and a free media, and cracked down on high-profile activists who have campaigned for full democracy for the former British colony.

 In the quest to neutralize opposition, Beijing's allies in Hong Kong's legislature forcibly seized control Monday of a committee that determines what bills are brought before lawmakers.
-That move clears their path to push through controversial laws sought by Beijing, starting with a bill that would make it a criminal offense to disrespect China's national anthem.
+That move clears their path to push through laws sought by Beijing, starting with a bill that would make it a criminal offense to disrespect China's national anthem.

 On Tuesday, Hong Kong authorities extended pandemic-related rules limiting public gatherings to effectively ban, for the first time, a June 4 vigil marking the anniversary of China's massacre of student demonstrators in Tiananmen Square in 1989.

-The vigil normally draws huge crowds and has been held in Hong Kong for three decades — the only place on Chinese soil where Tiananmen commemorations had been possible.
-Organizers had said they could easily implement distancing rules consistent with regulations, but to no avail; they have now urged Hong Kong residents to light candles wherever they are that evening to honor the fallen.
+The vigil normally draws huge crowds and has been held in Hong Kong for three decades.
+Organizers had said they could easily implement distancing rules consistent with regulations, but to no avail; they have now urged Hong Kong residents to light candles wherever they are that evening to honor the dead.

 The same day, public broadcaster RTHK said it would suspend a long-running satirical show after authorities ruled that an episode had "denigrated and insulted" the police force.

-Western officials are watching the rapid deterioration of Hong Kong's political freedoms, which China pledged to preserve until 2047, with growing alarm.
+Western officials are growing increasingly alarmed at the rapid deterioration of the financial center's political freedoms, which China pledged to preserve until 2047.
 Secretary of State Mike Pompeo warned China this week over threats to "interfere with the work of American journalists in Hong Kong."

 "It is obvious that Beijing has decided that they have no more patience for Hong Kong, that enough is enough," said Claudia Mo, a pro-democracy lawmaker whose colleagues were dragged from the legislature by security guards when they challenged the pro-Beijing camp's takeover of the committee.